bec-archer/SR80-Manuals/user-manual.md

 **What you see in the sidebar depends on your device role:**

-- **Front Counter** — "Jobs" is available and selected by default.
+- **Front Counter** — "Jobs" and "Customers" are available.
+Jobs is selected by default.
 "Work Queue" and "Admin Settings" are visible but grayed out since those aren't part of the front counter workflow.
 - **Tech Station** — "Work Queue" is available and selected by default.
-"Jobs" and "Admin Settings" are grayed out.
+Everything else is grayed out.
-- **Admin** — all three options are available: Jobs, Work Queue, and Admin Settings.
+- **Admin** — all four options are available: Jobs, Customers, Work Queue, and Admin Settings.
 Jobs is selected by default.

 If an admin temporarily unlocks a non-admin device (see "Admin Access on Non-Admin Devices" above), all sidebar items become available until the admin session expires.